University Financial Performance 2020-21

 We have been able to invest in student provision, such as the Warwick Presents programme – a diverse range of activities to bring life to campus for students returning after studying remotely.
 And we’ve invested in staff provision, such as making a thank you payment to salaried staff, and the Career Support Scheme which is helping staff whose careers have been adversely impacted by Covid-related issues.
 We also completed the IBRB and, since the end of the 2020/21, we’ve completed other capital projects such as the new Faculty of Arts building, the refurbished Arts Centre and new student residences.
 And we’ve re-started works such as the library refurbishment and student residences refurbishments which commenced over the summer of 2021.

 What this result means for the future is that we can begin to spend more positively, with investment in academic posts and equipment, and investment in strategic initiatives such as our STEM Grand Challenge.
 We approach 2021/22 with optimism for the University’s future growth and success.

 The maintenance and integrity of the University of Warwick Finance Office website is the responsibility of the University of Warwick; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements or audit report since they were initially presented on the website.

 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-The University's Financial Statements for the last 5 years are available for download in PDF format below.
+The University's Financial Statements for the last 6 years are available for download in PDF format below:

-Copies of the Statutory Accounts from the first 50 years were made available online as part of the University's 50th Anniversary and can be accessed here.
+An archive of previous accounts is available here.
+This includes copies of the Statutory Accounts from the first 50 years, which were made available online as part of the University's 50th Anniversary.